Parc des Félins: Asian circuit

-The path continues with large enclosures containing tigers (Panthera tigris, particularly Siberian tigers), Amur leopards (Panthera pardus orientalis) and Eurasian lynx (Lynx lynx wrangeli).
-The path ends with the eastern Siberian and Mongolian leopard cats (Prionailurus bengalensis euptilura), clouded leopards (Neofelis nebulosa), snow leopards (Panthera uncia) and Pallas's cats (Otocolobus manul).
+The path continues with large enclosures containing tigers (particularly Siberian tigers), Amur leopards and Eurasian lynxes.
+The path ends with eastern Siberian and Mongolian leopard cats, clouded leopards, snow leopards and Pallas's cats.

 Lemurs

 In addition to the felids, there is a large lemur population in the park.
-Many lemur species are represented, including the ring-tailed lemur (Lemur catta), the red ruffed lemur (Varecia rubra), the crowned lemur (Eulemur coronatus), and the red-bellied lemur (Eulemur rubriventer).
+Many lemur species are represented, including ring-tailed lemurs, red ruffed lemurs, crowned lemurs, and red-bellied lemurs.
 Many of the lemurs roam freely about the park, and occasionally interact with visitors.